kubernetes/website/docs/concepts/workloads/controllers/cron-jobs.md

 ### Jobs History Limits

 The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are optional.
 These fields specify how many completed and failed jobs should be kept.

-By default, there are no limits, and all successful and failed jobs are kept.
-However, jobs can pile up quickly when running a cron job, and setting these fields is recommended.
+By default, they are set to 3 and 1 accordingly.
 Setting a limit to `0` corresponds to keeping none of the corresponding kind of jobs after they finish.